Submission Deadline: September 26, 2018

 Selection & Presentation

 Applications will be assessed by a jury composed of two members of the AIAS national leadership and two members of the ACSA Board of Directors, none of whom shall be associated with any of the nominations.
 The ACSA Awards Committee shall recommend to the ACSA board for approval no more than three individuals for this award per year.
 The jury, in any year, may choose not to bestow the New Faculty Teaching Award.
-The ACSA president and AIAS vice-president shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.
+ACSA and AIAS shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.

 + Past Recipients